thephez/dpp-spec/docs/document.md

       ✓ should be greater or equal to one
     $dataContractId
       ✓ should be present
-      ✓ should be a string
+      ✓ should be a byte array
-      ✓ should be no less than 42 chars
+      ✓ should be no less than 32 bytes
-      ✓ should be no longer than 44 chars
+      ✓ should be no longer than 32 bytes
-      ✓ should be base58 encoded
     $ownerId
       ✓ should be present
-      ✓ should be a string
+      ✓ should be a byte array
-      ✓ should be no less than 42 chars
+      ✓ should be no less than 32 bytes
-      ✓ should be no longer than 44 chars
+      ✓ should be no longer than 32 bytes
-      ✓ should be base58 encoded
 ```

 ## State Transition Structure